Lotus strays from low-slung sports cars and joins SUV bandwagon

-CHINA (BLOOMBERG) - After churning out low-slung sports cars for race tracks and roads in low numbers for seven decades, Lotus Cars is being pulled into the auto industry's inescapable love affair with the boxy SUV.
+After churning out low-slung sports cars for race tracks and roads in low numbers for seven decades, Lotus Cars is being pulled into the auto industry's inescapable love affair with the boxy sport utility vehicle (SUV).

-The UK company majority-owned by China's Zhejiang Geely Holding Group is building a new plant in Wuhan, China, where it will make "lifestyle vehicles," said managing director Matt Windle said in an interview.
+The British company majority-owned by China's Zhejiang Geely Holding Group is building a new plant in Wuhan, China, where it will make "lifestyle vehicles", said managing director Matt Windle in an interview.

 The factory will have annual capacity in excess of 10,000 vehicles, and Lotus will continue to build its sports cars in Hethel, England, where it expects to triple production over time from the 1,600 cars it aims to sell this year.

+"But now what we need to do is add technology to that and offer a wider range and better quality products to our customers."

-He declined to reveal the specifics of the lifestyle vehicles other than to say that they would be electrified.
-SUVs would be a major shift for Lotus, as it's known for its lightweight, well-handling models like the Elise and the wedge-shaped Esprit favored by James Bond.
+He declined to reveal the specifics of the lifestyle vehicles other than to say they would be electrified.
+SUVs would be a major shift for Lotus, as it is known for its lightweight, well-handling models like the Elise and the wedge-shaped Esprit favoured by James Bond.

 Mr Windle said Lotus probably will raise funds externally at some point, but how the company goes about it is still to be determined.